-For client-side sessions, AM returns the session state to the client after each request and requires the session state to be passed in with the subsequent request.
+Client-side sessions are those where AM returns session state to the client after each request, and require it to be passed in with the subsequent request.

-For security reasons, you should configure AM to sign and/or encrypt client-side sessions and client-side authentication sessions.
-Decrypting and verifying the session can be an expensive operation to perform on each request.
-AM therefore caches the decrypt sequence in memory to improve performance.
+You should configure AM to sign and/or encrypt client-side sessions and client-side authentication sessions for security reasons.
+As decrypting and verifying the session may be an expensive operation to perform on each request, AM caches the decrypt sequence in memory to improve performance.

-For information about configuring AM with sticky load balancing, refer to Load balancing.
+For information about configuring AM with sticky load balancing, see Load balancing.

-For more information about configuring client-side security, refer to Client-side session security.
+For more information about configuring client-side security, see Client-side session security.